-A. Sorry, but no. Our cats are all up for adoption and we do everything in our power to limit their stress/ensure their happiness and comfort.
-Bringing in cats from the public would not only be stressful for them, but likely stressful for your cat (and us!).
+A. No. Bringing in cats from outside would not only be stressful for our cats, but likely stressful for your cat (and us!).

 Q. Where do you get the cats that are in the Cat Zone?

-A. Cat Town's mission is to help cats from Oakland Animal Services (OAS / Oakland's municipal shelter), so the majority of cats are from there.
-We also support Feral Change and Fix Our Ferals, groups who get outdoor cats spayed/neutered.
+A. Cat Town's mission is to help cats from Oakland Animal Services (OAS / Oakland's municipal shelter), so that's where we get the majority of our cats.
+We also support Feral Change and Fix Our Ferals.
 When possible, we'll take adoptable cats from them.

 Q. I'm no longer able to keep my cat.
 Can you take her at the Cat Town Cafe or into a foster home?